 During the national seminar of StandUp, organized by Paris Volley, the swimmer and Olympic champion Yannick Agnel went on stage for a exceptional interview.
-It is not padel, but you will see, it is inspiring.
+It's not padel, but you'll see, it's inspiring.

-Indeed, to succeed, you have to fight, and sometimes even sacrifice part of your life to see the end.
-Many players from padel French people went to live their dream in Spain.
-A dream, but also a lot of work and sometimes even a real bet.
+Indeed, to succeed, you have to fight, and sometimes even sacrifice part of your life to go all the way.
+Many French padel players have gone to live their dream in Spain.
+A dream, but also a huge amount of work and sometimes even a real bet.
 They were among the first foreigners (after the Argentines) to embark on the World Padel Tour.
 And to be competitive, there is no choice, you have to work hard.
 Well done to them.

-Special thanks 4EverSport, Livemotion et Offside for the quality of content and images.
+Special thanks to 4EverSport, Livemotion et Offside for the quality of content and images.

 The physique of swimmers